Lovers and Liars

 Lovers and Liars (Viaggio con Anita) is a 1979 Italian comedy film directed by Mario Monicelli and starring Goldie Hawn and Giancarlo Giannini.
 It is Hawn's only foreign film.
 It was released in the United States in February 1981.

 Plot

-Anita (Hawn) is an American actress who decides to vacation in Rome.
-There, she becomes involved in a romance with her friend's married lover Guido (Giannini).
+Anita is an American actress who decides to vacation in Rome.
+There, she becomes involved in a romance with her friend's married lover Guido.